mahdinaija7/user-fb-chat/README.md

 # user-fb-chat

-python script that connect to your facebook account and start listening to new messages then search for an answer that match on responses.csv
+python script that connect to your facebook account and start listening to new messages and replying according to the answer on responses.csv